chafey/kakadujs/README.md

 variable KAKADU_ROOT in CMakeLists.txt accordingly.

 NOTE - The CMake files are setup to automatically build with the processor SIMD optimizations without making any changes to the default Kakadu source distribution.
-You do not need to replace srclib_ht with altlib_ht_opt or set FC_BLOCK_ENABLED as described in the Kakadu/Enabling_HT.txt file.
+You do should NOT replace srclib_ht with altlib_ht_opt or set FC_BLOCK_ENABLED as described in the Kakadu/Enabling_HT.txt file.

 ### Prerequisites